Kenya Finance Bill 2024: Amendments

 Amidst protests, the Kenyan government scrapped parts of the bill on 18 June 2024.
 According to Kuria Kimani, chairman of Kenya's Finance and National Planning Committee, the proposed tax increases that were scrapped included a 16% value-added tax (VAT) on bread and taxes on motor vehicles, vegetable oil, and mobile money transfers.
 This did not satisfy protestors, who demanded that the entire bill be abandoned.

 Second reading

 The second reading of the Finance Bill took place on 20 June 2024, following which the members of parliament voted on the general outline of the proposed law.
 The bill passed the second reading, with 204 members voting for it, while 115 opposed it.
 No members abstained from the vote.

 Third reading and storming of the Parliament

 On 24 June, lawmakers met at the Parliament of Kenya, and Parliament approved the finance bill despite the protests.
-It was expected to be presented on 27 June to President William Ruto to br signed into law.
+It was expected to be presented on 27 June to President William Ruto to be signed into law.
 However, on 25 June 2024, the Parliament of Kenya was stormed by protestors, resulting in deaths and injuries.
 As a result, the president declined to sign the bill, acknowledging that the Kenyan people "want nothing" to do with it.
 The bill therefore remained withdrawn in totality.